saakethmm/al-folio/_pages/about.md

 description: Curriculum Vitae
 # description: [Curriculum Vitae]({{ site.baseurl }}{% link assets/pdf/Medepalli_Saaketh_CV.pdf %}) -> how to link to other pages/assets regularly

+# include "Quote of the Day" section in bold and then the quote

 profile:
   align: right